Prashu7487/FedClient/README.md

+# FedClient

+- Application to simulate client in Federated Learning

 # Project Setup Guide

 This guide will help you set up the project environment, clone the repository, and to start the client and its private server.